 One recent study participant referred to "my old friend Google" as the place to go when given a task — a remarkable indication of how closely people are tied to search these days.

 During our user testing in Asia-Pacific last month, I watched users conduct more than 100 searches for a broad range of tasks.
 Only once did I see a user change strategy.

 Given the rarity of strategy shifts, we'd need much more data to precisely estimate how often they happen.
-In this round of user research, our goal was to update the Fundamental Guidelines for Web Usability seminar, so we focused on website design, not on search engine statistics.
+In this round of user research, our goal was to update the Top Web UX Design Guidelines seminar, so we focused on website design, not on search engine statistics.

 Still, the rough estimate from our available data is obvious: users change search strategy only 1% of the time; 99% of the time they plod along a single unwavering path.
 Whether the true number is 2% or 0.5%, the big-picture conclusion is the same: users have extraordinarily inadequate research skills when it comes to solving problems on the Web.

 In our study, for example, an interior decorator indiscriminately entered queries into any text box that caught her eye, with no understanding of which search system she was using or whether it was searching the entire Web or only the site she was on.

 This example offers a striking case of confused mental models.
 It also highlights a big problem with search today: it doesn't facilitate any conceptual knowledge because it relies on quick in–out dips into websites.